Too Many Tuna Sandwiches: Plot

 Seeking to know more about Angela's next move, Dexter meets with Logan (Alano Miller), claiming he wants advice on how to save his relationship.
-Logan admits he dated Molly, but has since broke up.
+Logan admits he dated Molly but has since broken up.
 He also states that Angela and Molly are working on something.
 This worries Dexter, who thinks they will go after him, unaware that they are actually investigating Kurt.
 At the same time, Harrison visits Audrey (Johnny Sequoyah) at her house.
 They both express frustration at their lives, which culminates in a kiss and having sex.
 The next morning, Angela finds them together in bed and angrily takes Harrison to Dexter.

 Wanting to find out more about their investigation, Dexter plants his phone as a bug at the bar and records a meeting between Kurt and Molly.
 Kurt states he lied to the police to protect Matt from authorities and is willing to take her to interview him.
-Dexter follows them to the bunker and prevents Kurt from getting Molly inside it.
-He enters and finds that the door can't be opened from within and finds the camera in the room.
-Dexter drives Molly back to town, angering Kurt as he foiled his plan.
+Dexter follows them to the bunker preventing Kurt from getting Molly inside.
+He enters, finds that the door can't be opened from within, and finds the camera in the room.
+Dexter drives Molly back to town, angering Kurt as he foils his plan.

 Angela and Teddy (David Magidoff) inspect a cave with a possible lead.
-They find a man-made hole and Angela enters.
-She finds many rocks and after moving them, finds a corpse.
+They find an artificial hole, and Angela enters.
+She finds many rocks and, after moving them, finds a corpse.
 The corpse is that of Iris, her childhood friend who went missing.
 Dexter attends Harrison's wrestling match, noting Kurt is in attendance as a coach's aide.
-Harrison beats his opponent but even after winning, he breaks the opponent's arm.
+Harrison beats his opponent, but he breaks the opponent's arm even after winning.
 A stunned Dexter then gets into the arena to confront Kurt about motivating Harrison's actions.
 He attempts to talk with Harrison, wondering if Kurt told him to hurt the opponent.
 Dexter then receives a call from Angela, who got out of the cave.
-She says she doesn't need Jim, she needs Dexter Morgan.
+She says she doesn't need Jim; she needs Dexter Morgan.